-The cluster type determines the workload your HDInsight cluster is configured to run, such as Apache Hadoop, Apache Storm, Apache Kafka, or Apache Spark.
+The cluster type determines the workload your HDInsight cluster is configured to run.
+Types include Apache Hadoop, Apache Storm, Apache Kafka, or Apache Spark.
 For a detailed description of the available cluster types, see Introduction to Azure HDInsight.
 Each cluster type has a specific deployment topology that includes requirements for the size and number of nodes.

 Choose the VM size and type

 Each cluster type has a set of node types, and each node type has specific options for their VM size and type.

 To determine the optimal cluster size for your application, you can benchmark cluster capacity and increase the size as indicated.
 For example, you can use a simulated workload, or a canary query.
 Run your simulated workloads on different size clusters.
 Gradually increase the size until the intended performance is reached.
 A canary query can be inserted periodically among the other production queries to show whether the cluster has enough resources.

 For more information on how to choose the right VM family for your workload, see Selecting the right VM size for your cluster.

 A cluster's scale is determined by the quantity of its VM nodes.
 For all cluster types, there are node types that have a specific scale, and node types that support scale-out.
 For example, a cluster may require exactly three Apache ZooKeeper nodes or two Head nodes.
 Worker nodes that do data processing in a distributed fashion benefit from the additional worker nodes.

 Depending on your cluster type, increasing the number of worker nodes adds additional computational capacity (such as more cores).
 More nodes will increase the total memory required for the entire cluster to support in-memory storage of data being processed.
 As with the choice of VM size and type, selecting the right cluster scale is typically reached empirically.
 Use simulated workloads or canary queries.